Kyngourne History, Family Crest & Coats of Arms

 - Origins Available:

 A family in the Pictish tribe of ancient Scotland was the first to use the name Kyngourne.
 They lived in the barony of Kinghorn in the county of Fife.
 The surname Kyngourne belongs to the category of habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Kyngourne family

-Another 239 words (17 lines of text) covering the years 1200, 1292, 1296, 1597 and 1513 are included under the topic Early Kyngourne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kyngourne research.
+Another 120 words (9 lines of text) covering the years 1200, 1292, 1296, 1597 and 1513 are included under the topic Early Kyngourne History in all our PDF Extended History products and printed products wherever possible.

 Kyngourne Spelling Variations

 In medieval Scotland, names were more often spelled according to sound than any regular set of rules.
 An enormous number of spelling variations were the result.
 Over the years, the name Kyngourne has been spelled Kyngorn, Kinghorn, Kinghorne, Kingorn, Kynghorn, Kyngorne, Kynghorne, Kinghan and many more.

 Early Notables of the Kyngourne family (pre 1700)